karanveers969/karanveers969/README.md

 ## 💻 About Me

-- 🔐 Passionate about FOSS tools.
+- 🔐 Passionate about FOSS.

 ---